netlify-marco/auto-annotated-portfolio/content/pages/index.md

       where the build is failing.
 In the meantime, could you provide us with some additional information regarding this issue?

-      \- Were you able to successfully deploy the site previously?- When was the last time the site was successfully deployed?- What changes (if any) were made to the site between the last successful deployment and now?
+      - Were you able to successfully deploy the site previously?

+      - When was the last time the site was successfully deployed?

+      - What changes (if any) were made to the site between the last successful deployment and now?

       I will update you shortly with the results of my investigation.

+      Warm regards,

-      Warm regards,Marco S.
+      Marco S.

+      ```

       \===================================================================================